afonsosamarques/action-robust-decision-transformer/README.md

 python3 -m ardt.pipeline --config_name pipeline-example
 ```

 Concretely, if you want to launch a training run set your configurations in a yaml file following the provided examples, and place it the file under `ardt/run-configs`.
 Make sure the required dataset is placed under `ardt/datasets`.
+You can either shut down logging or you will have to set up a HuggingFace and Wandb project to store the models and log training.

 To launch an evaluation run, you will also require a yaml configuration file.
 Place it under `evaluation_protocol/run-configs` and run, for example:
 ```bash